karlchahine/Neural-Cover-Selection-for-Image-Steganography/README.md

 # Neural Cover Selection for Image Steganography
 This repository contains the code for our paper "Neural Cover Selection for image Steganography" by Karl Chahine and Hyeji Kim (NeurIPS 2024).
+This repository is being continuously updated.

 # Framework Summary
 Image steganography embeds secret bit strings within typical cover images, making them imperceptible to the naked eye yet retrievable through specific decoding techniques.
 The encoder takes as input a cover image ***x*** and a secret message ***m***, outputting a steganographic image ***s*** that appears visually similar to the original ***x***.
 The decoder then estimates the message ***m̂*** from ***s***.
 The setup is shown below, where _H_ and _W_ represent image height and width respectively: